Analyst-Joan/HR-Analytics-Listening-to-the-Voice-of-Employees-VoE-/README.md

 ### Visualization & Storytelling
 - Executive-level Excel dashboard designed for HR and leadership stakeholders
-- Interactive PivotCharts and slicers for dynamic exploration
 - Clear storytelling flow focused on workforce health and risks

 ## Key Insights